 The following day, we continue our motorboat ride after breakfast in the familial houses.
 Our next destination is Taquile Island, famous for its fine handwoven textile and clothing considered as the highest-quality handicraft of Peru.
 Taquile and its textile art was even recognized by UNESCO in 2005!!

-After a visit of this spectacular island and enjoying its amazing Titicaca Lake views, we return to the Puno City at afternoon hours.
+After a visit of this spectacular island and enjoying its amazing Titicaca Lake views, we return to the Puno City at the afternoon hours.
 There, we transfer you from the Puno´s port to your hotel.

 Today is a relaxing day, free time to explore around Puno, visit its markets, buy some souvenirs, take some optional activities (for example, a visit of the Chullpas de Sillustani) and enjoy the last night in the city.